Tuition and Fees

 UNITE Special Fee

-For Fall 2020, there will be no UNITE Special Fee applied.
+For Fall 2020 and Spring 2021, there will be no UNITE Special Fee applied.

 University of Minnesota and College Fees